flowable/flowable-examples/async-history/async-history-jms-jta-cfg/README.md

 }
 ```

 The custom _AsyncHistoryListener_ replaces the default implementation, which inserts a history job in the database table.
-Here, we don't need that, as we're using JTA and we're sure the data can't get lost.
-So the _JmsAsyncHIstoryListener_ will simply send the json to the message queue, serialized as JSON:
+Here, this is not necessary, as JTA is being and there's confidence the data can't get lost.
+So, the _JmsAsyncHIstoryListener_ will simply send the history data to the Message Queue, serialized as JSON:

 ```java
 public class JmsAsyncHistoryListener implements AsyncHistoryListener {